Panel 201 (8:00 a.m., Friday, September 16)

 One thing that affects my story is that my parents left the church over women in the priesthood as well as other issues.
 This changed the dynamics of our relationship.
-My life and ability to accept change was also affected by my experience in Community Theatre, a diverse community.
+My life and ability to accept change was also affected by my experience in community theatre, a diverse community.
 This opened my mind to new realities.
-The last 60 plus years of life in Community of Christ has been a journey of personal growth.
+The last sixty plus years of life in Community of Christ has been a journey of personal growth.

 Biographical Sketch: David Wilson is a retired IT systems developer from Marathon Petroleum.
-He is a lifelong member of Community of Christ with restoration ties that go back at least four generations on each side of his family.
-He holds the office of elder and is completing his Master of Arts degree in religion from Graceland University.
+He is a lifelong member of Community of Christ with Restoration ties that go back at least four generations on each side of his family.
+He holds the office of elder and is completing his MA degree in religion from Graceland University.
 He has three children, a stepson Xanthe, daughter Zara, and son Zedric.